erew70/FC-Injection-tool/README.md

 Transfer your 3ds friend code from nintendo into pretendo!
 (DOES NOT IMPORT OLD FRIENDLIST DUE TO GLITCHES!)

 Status: ❔
-fc's do inject sucessfully and show up when injected, but will not go online?
+fc's do inject sucessfully and show up when injected, but will not go online due to userid mismatch

 see: https://www.3dbrew.org/wiki/FRD_Savegame